SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 🤯🤯 **The Microservice is now Running, connected to the Solace Event Broker and processing events!** 🤯🤯

-## Implement InvoiceSystem (Python)
+## Implement InvoiceSystem (Python w/ MQTT)
 Duration: 0:08:00

 ### Develop the InvoiceSystem Python App

 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕
 On to developing the _InvoiceSystem_ python app that we previously designed.
-We are going to be using the Python Paho library to communicate with our event broker and will leverage the [Python Paho AsyncAPI Generator Template](https://github.com/asyncapi/python-paho-template) to bootstrap our app creation.
+We are going to be using the Python Paho library to communicate with our event broker over MQTT.
+To do this we will leverage the [Python Paho AsyncAPI Generator Template](https://github.com/asyncapi/python-paho-template) to bootstrap our app creation.
+Note that [MQTT](https://mqtt.org/) is an open standard messaging protocol very popular in Internet of Things (IoT) world and is designed to be extremely lightweight and

 #### Generate the Code Skeleton
 In the Solace Event Portal right click on the _InvoiceSystem_, Choose _AsyncAPI_, Choose _**YAML**_ and click _Download_